 The Ministry of Health, Social Services, and Equality in Spain regulates the healthcare industry by carrying out the government's policies on consumer health and assistance as well as protection against discrimination.
 It also manages the budget for Spain's various public health facilities.
 This resource provides information about the Ministry and its services, statistics, and publications.
 A limited English version is available.

 The Ministry of Health, Nutrition & Indigenous Medicine is responsible for protecting public health in Sri Lanka.
 The ministry implements policies to ensure the safety of the production of health services provided to the public.
-They also promote health programs in order to educate the public on disease prevention and their quality of health.
+They also promote health programs to educate the public on disease prevention and their quality of health.

 The Ministry of Health and Welfare (MOHW) is responsible for improving the quality of healthcare in Taiwan.
 The MOHW works to improve and expand healthcare services both domestically and internationally while industrializing health technologies.
 The MOHW website contains information about the ministry, its work, laws and regulations, and statistics and publications.